Faulty Heat Exchanger On Boiler Causes, Costs & How To Fix

 When bleeding radiators air is released first and then followed by water.

-If the water coming out of the radiators is black, you know this is heating sludge which is causing the blockage.
+If the water coming out of the radiators is black, you know this is heating sludge that is causing the blockage.

 Ways To Fix And Prevent Heating Sludge Build-Up

-Limescale build-up usually causes more severe boiler heat exchanger problem than heating sludge does.
+Limescale build-up usually causes more severe boiler heat exchanger problems than heating sludge does.

-Both issues need to be sorted as soon they as they are noticed.
+Both issues need to be sorted as soon as they are noticed.